tanoManzo/notes/Genotype.md

 In the last 2020 years, we have begun to map the set of SNPs in millions of people from populations around the world.

 Capturing one individual's set of SNPs compared to a reference genome is called **genotyping**.

+Chips are patterned with millions of short DNA fragments containing a complementary sequence to either **reference** or **alternate** SNPs.

+After PCR amplification and fragmentation, a genome sample is added to the chip.
+Sample genomic DNA will only hybridize with the matching complementary sequence.
+After staining with a special DNA dye, a binary readout of the sample genotype can be read with a simple photograph.